spagnoloG/cnctf2023-challs/hard_ai/README.md

 * flags: cnctf{change_accoridngly_in_docker_compose}

 ## Description:
-Fun little challange to sharpen your eyes:)
+Fun little challange to sharpen your eyes:).
+Here are the files you will require: [Train dataset](https://nextcloud.spanskiduh.dev/s/f8wJQFYqjqPsBLN)
+The inputs are folder names for each class.

 ## Deployment
 * Deploy the docker image.
 It is listening on port 5000, map it to whatever port is most convenient.